 The young lieutenant had strapped a number of grapefruit-sized grenade-like bombs into a leather pouch in the cockpit.
 As he flew over the target, he would toss them over the side.
 The official history of the Italian Army in Libya says that Gavotti screwed in the detonators and flew at an altitude of just 600 feet as he made his bombing runs.
 He tossed three over the side at an oasis at Tagiura and then one over the Ain Zara Oasis.
 No one is really sure how many (if any) he actually killed on his run.

 In response, the Ottoman Empire issued a formal complaint.
-Dropping bombs from aerial balloons was outlawed by the Hague Convention of 1899.
-The Italians countered that the airplanes weren’t balloons and any heavier-than-air craft was legally allowed to drop bombs as Gavotti had.
+The Hague Convention of 1899 outlawed dropping bombs from aerial balloons.
+The Italians countered that airplanes weren’t balloons and that any heavier-than-air craft was legally allowed to drop bombs, as Gavotti had.

 “I come back really pleased with the result,” Gavotti wrote.
 “I go straight to report to General Caneva.
 Everybody is satisfied.”